angular/webdriver-manager/README.md

 ```

 Note: Installing globally will not work with Protractor if you are trying to
-start a Selenium Standalone server with a "local" or "directConnect".
-It will
+start a Selenium Standalone server with a "local" or "directConnect", because
-not work for these since Protractor is looking files downloaded locally to
-the project.
+Protractor installs its own version of webdriver-manager as a dependency.

 ## The command line interface help commands